Skip to content

 Score Explanation

 Security and Geographic Coverage carry the score for the segment PagSeguro serves.
 As a BACEN-licensed payment institution with direct acquiring inside Brazil, PagSeguro sits on the right side of the January 2026 regulatory cliff that ended credit-card iGaming deposits and forced everyone onto PIX, debit and TED.
-The geographic score is misleading at first glance — 22 markets — because real local acquiring only happens in Brazil.
-International coverage is local-method acceptance through partner-bank arrangements, not the direct-PI model dLocal runs. iGaming Fit drags hard: there are no native connectors to SoftSwiss, EveryMatrix, BetConstruct or Slotegrator, no UKGC or MGA gambling licenses, no responsible-gaming API and no public casino references.
-User Trust is a 1.8/5 from a 17-review Trustpilot sample dominated by consumer complaints; the Brazilian-merchant signal lives on ReclameAqui, which is more nuanced but still uneven.
-Fees are the dimension that looks better than it reads — PagSeguro's MDRs are mid-range Brazilian acquirer pricing, transparent on the public web, but the antecipacao cost is the real driver of effective rate for anyone running daily cash needs.
+The geographic score is misleading at first glance (22 markets) because real local acquiring only happens in Brazil.
+International coverage is local-method acceptance through partner-bank arrangements rather than the direct-PI model dLocal runs. iGaming Fit drags hard: there are no native connectors to SoftSwiss, EveryMatrix, BetConstruct or Slotegrator, no UKGC or MGA gambling licenses, no responsible-gaming API and no public casino references.
+User Trust is a 1.8/5 from a 17-review Trustpilot sample dominated by consumer complaints, and the Brazilian-merchant signal lives on ReclameAqui, which is more nuanced but still uneven.
+Fees are the dimension that looks better than it reads: PagSeguro's MDRs are mid-range Brazilian acquirer pricing, transparent on the public web, but the antecipacao cost is the real driver of effective rate for anyone running daily cash needs.

 Who Is PagSeguro Best For?